 - Example of a proposed defense of SAC which might increase wartime capabilities but sacrifice deterrence.

 - Conflict clear, but SA and staff studies seldom give enemy full freedom.

 - Fixed enemy intentions and capabilities.
 Examples.

 - No constraints at all.
 Other extreme.

 - Games and minimax strategies.
-Difficulties
+Difficulties for distant future.

 - "Inert" strategies as benchmark and as low-confidence measures.

 - Points of agreement: avoid mutual destruction.
 Deterrence.